B1n4ryXpl0it/SSH-Login-BruteForcing/README.md

 <br>

-## Steps to perform password Brute Forcing using the provided script:
+## Steps on how to perform password Brute Forcing is as follows:

 #### Step 1: Make sure pwntools is installed in your Kali Linux Virtual Machine.
     sudo apt-get install python3-pwntools